CursedAtom/CursedAddons/README.md

    - Commands that will run
    - Text that will be suggested or copied
    - Other interactive actions
-3. Hold Shift while hovering to see insertion text (what gets inserted into chat)

 This helps you verify links and commands before clicking them.